This recipe is featured in our Recipe of the Day Newsletter. Sign up for it here to have our test kitchen-approved recipes delivered to your inbox!

-Heat a large cast iron skillet on medium high heat (it should be ripping hot), brush one side of naan with butter and put that side down on the skillet.
+Heat a large cast iron skillet on medium-high heat (it should be ripping hot), brush one side of naan with butter and put that side down on the skillet.
 Now quickly brush the other side and cook for 45 seconds to 1 minute.
 Once you see bubbles form flip over and cook for 45 seconds.
-Take off heat and brush with a generous amount of garlic butter and sprinkle with some sea salt and chopped cilantro.
+Take off heat and brush with a generous amount of garlic butter and sprinkle with some sea salt, nigella seeds and chopped cilantro.

 Store naan, wrapped in a clean kitchen towel to keep warm and soft.
 Serve with your favorite curry.

 - 3 cloves garlic, minced